thomas-melville/myNotes/General/Career_Development/microservices/spring-boot.md

 {application} - maps to spring.application.name on client side, this means that the config-server can be used for multiple services
 {profile} - maps to spring.profiles.active on client side , this means the config-server can hold configs for multiple environments that a service is deployed in
 {label} - this is on the server side, versions of configs

+## packaging your code for production

+jars are self contained so they are suitable for cloud based deployment actuator dependency is recommended for health checks, ...

+## Spring Boot Features

+You can custumize the banner which is displayed on the console when you start the application create a banner.txt file, can be a picture or a gif